Shuail135/Assistant/README.md

   - Cached sentence embeddings + cosine similarity with auto-invalidation when intents file is changed ✅
 - Different Intents are still in progress, lacking in functionality.
   - Current intents:
     - Play Music
     - Tell Time
     - Tell Date
     - Calculator(Can calculate from english math)
     - Open Settings
+    - Reload Model (after modified TTS settings, reload model to apply changes)
 - With GUI real time settings ✅
 - Will build a local speech to text(or even your only voice recognization lets see)
 - Building Gernative AI (TinyLLaMA (1.1B) with llama.cpp + Prompt Engineering or LoRA)